 Which Credit Card Accounts to Close

-If you decide to close some, but not all cards, here are some other ways to decide which to close:
+If you decide to close some, but not all card accounts, here are some other ways to decide which to close:

 If you pay your bill in full each month.
 If you don't don’t carry a balance on your cards, close the accounts with the highest annual fees.
 Make sure that the accounts you keep open have a grace period in which you can pay off your bill and not incur any interest.